Pedro Pires

-Pedro de Verona Rodrigues Pires (/pt/; born 29 April 1934) is a Cape Verdean politician who served as Prime Minister of Cape Verde from 1975 to 1991, and later as president from 2001 to 2011.
+Pedro Verona Rodrigues Pires (/pt/; born 29 April 1934) is a Cape Verdean politician who served as Prime Minister of Cape Verde from 1975 to 1991, and later as president from 2001 to 2011.

 Life and career

-Pires was born in São Filipe, Fogo, Cape Verde to Luís Rodrigues Pires and wife Maria Fidalga Lopes.
+Pires was born in São Filipe, Fogo, Portuguese Cape Verde, to Luís Rodrigues Pires and wife Maria Fidalga Lopes.
 Later, he studied at Liceu Gil Eanes (Old High School) and Escola Jorge Barbosa in Mindelo during the 1950s and later abroad at the University of Lisbon in Portugal at the Faculty of Sciences.
 He fled to Conakry in 1962, then Ghana and afterwards headed to Algeria; he was trained in Cuba, the Soviet Union and Guinea-Bissau.
 He attended the Second PAIGC Congress in 1973.
-Before independence, he returned to Praia, Cape Verde on a Portuguese military ship on October 13, 1974.
+Before independence, he returned to Praia, Cape Verde on a Portuguese military ship on 13 October 1974.

 Prime minister

 Three days after the country became independent in 1975, he became the first prime minister of Cape Verde; the nation at the time was a one-party state under the rule of the African Party for the Independence of Cape Verde (PAICV).
 He opposed apartheid in South Africa and opposed foreign intervention in Africa.
-On October 20-22, 1980, he visited Paris.
+On 20-22 October 1980, he visited Paris.
 He visited that city again in 1989 and met with French prime minister Michel Rocard on 11 May 1989.
 He held additional portfolio of Minister of Finance from 1986 to 1990.

 After the ruling PAICV decided to institute multiparty democracy in February 1990, Pires replaced President Aristides Pereira as General Secretary of PAICV in August 1990.
 The PAICV lost the multiparty parliamentary and presidential elections held in early 1991 and was left in opposition.

 After being Prime Minister

 At a party congress in August 1993, Pires was replaced as General Secretary by Aristides Lima and was instead elected as President of PAICV.
 As a candidate for the party presidency at PAICV's September 1997 congress, he faced José Maria Neves and prevailed with 68% of the vote.
 He stepped down as PAICV President in 2000 in preparation for a presidential bid in the next year's election and he was succeeded by Neves.
-He officially announced his candidacy for the Presidency of Cape Verde on September 5, 2000.
+He officially announced his candidacy for the Presidency of Cape Verde on 5 September 2000.

 Pires was the PAICV candidate in the February 2001 presidential election, defeating former prime minister Carlos Veiga of the Movement for Democracy (MpD) in the second round by just 12 votes.
-Pires took office on March 22; the MpD boycotted his inauguration, saying that the election was marred by a "non-transparent process".
+Pires took office on 22 March; the MpD boycotted his inauguration, saying that the election was marred by a "non-transparent process".
 As president, Pires appointed Neves as prime minister.